agentsofthesystem/AgentSmith/docs/developer.md

 The following are instructions for developers.

+## The obvious...

+Why oh why did you pick windows!?!? - Well... the author wanted to target windows first because, in truth, most people using this tool are likely to be gaming on a windows machine.
+The author has tons of linux experience and recognizes that Linux/Dockerized platforms are entirely relevant and in the future.

 ## Pre-requisites

 This software was developed on Windows 10.
 The chosen software language is Python 3, which can be installed